Hawaii Employers' Mutual Insurance Company Data Breach

 As part of their investigation, they need to hear from individuals who may have had their information exposed in the incident, including HEMIC policyholders.

-The threat actor SilentRansomGroup has reportedly claimed responsibility for the potential Hawaii Employers’ Mutual Insurance Company data breach.
+The threat actor SilentRansomGroup had reportedly claimed responsibility for the Hawaii Employers’ Mutual Insurance Company data breach, as discovered by dark web scraping site Ransomware.Live.
 According to Cyber Security News, the group was responsible for multiple data breaches targeting law firms in 2025.

 HEMIC, which works with businesses of all sizes across an array of industries, covers nearly 7,000 businesses and 75,000 workers.
 In addition to workers’ compensation insurance, it offers commercial insurance products and temporary disability insurance.

-What You Can Do After the Possible HEMIC Data Breach
+What You Can Do After the HEMIC Data Breach

-If your information may have been exposed in the reported HEMIC data breach, attorneys want to hear from you.
+If your information was exposed in the HEMIC data breach, attorneys want to hear from you.
 You may be able to start a class action lawsuit to recover compensation for loss of privacy, time spent dealing with the breach, out-of-pocket costs, and more.

 A successful case could also force HEMIC to ensure they take proper steps to protect the information they were entrusted with.